DannyBoyNYC/6-D3-radar-chart/readme.md

 Our final chart has circular grid marks that mark different temperatures.
 Before we add this, we need a temperature scale that converts a temperature to a radius.
 Higher temperatures are drawn further from the center of our chart.

-Let's add a `radiusScale` at the end of our Create scales section.
+Let's add a `radiusScale` at the end of the scales section.
 We'll want to use `nice()` to give us friendlier minimum and maximum values, since the exact start and end doesn't matter.
 Note that we didn't use `.nice()` to round the edges of our `angleScale`, since we want it to start and end exactly with its range.

 ```js
 const radiusScale = d3